NOALVO/wireguide/README.md

 5.1. _MUST_.
 Use the **red** color to indicate special behaviors of features.

 5.2. _MUST_.
-Mark read-only controls with an X mark.
+Mark read-only, blocked and disabled controls with an "block" sign.

 5.3. _MUST_.
 Mark elements and controls affected by user roles (privileges elevation) with a (`△`).
 Elements marked both with 5.2 and this marking will be considered not read-only if the role is satisfied.
 Indicate more details of the privilege and control behavior in the Table of Features.